JGallegoPerez/subjective_qual_estimator/README.md

 Applications like PIPP offer us the possibility to increase the number of copies of the best subframes that are to be stacked.
 This is a way of increasing the impact of the best subframes in the final stacked image.
 This project addresses weighted copying too, but with more flexibility.
 We are able to assign different weights to the different rating scores.
 Furthermore, we introduce the concept of *superframes*, which are treated separatedly from the rest of frames.
 #### Superframes
-If you have practiced planetary astrophotography, have you noticed when blinking through a set of subframes that, from time to time, a subframe so visually appealing shows up, that we might almost compare it to what could be a final, all-processed image.
+If you have ever practiced planetary astrophotography, have you noticed when blinking through a set of subframes that, from time to time, a subframe so visually appealing shows up, that you might almost compare it to what could be a final, all-processed image?
 Although this is all very subjective (that is the motto of the project), it may seem that such *superframes* may appear as rarely as every hundred or several hundreds subframes.
 Therefore, they have their own space in space in the rating procedure.

 ### Ratings experimentation